1st Semester Requirements for Advancement for School Counseling

 COUN 5103 Introduction to Professional Counseling

 COUN 6227 Counseling Theory (OR another course, as approved by the advisor).

 The program approval decision will be made by the entire counseling faculty and is based on a performance review of the following:

 - An analysis of performance in coursework, including grade point average.
 A minimum of a 3.0 grade point is required.

 - The ability to effectively demonstrate counseling skills as presented in the Counseling Skills class.
 These skills are the best predictor of professional success as well as successful completion of practicum and internship.
-See the attached form [ Second Level Screening Tape Evaluation] for evaluation criteria.

 - Evidence of good writing skills.

 - Demonstration of effective interpersonal relationship skills, openness to self-disclosure and personal growth, and sensitivity and flexibility in relating to others.